decacent/PyNano/docs/index.md

 #### For Windows:

+The recommended install method for branch master
+1. install the miniconda （py38)
+2. Conduct the commend ```pip install -r requirements.txt``` to build the pynano runtime

+If you use Anaconda3, please using the branch pyqt5.

 1. Install the python >3.5 and add the python into the environment variable.
   [Anacondas](https://repo.anaconda.com/archive/) is  recommended.

 Install the [git bash for windows](https://gitforwindows.org/).

-2. download the source file.
+2. Download the source file.
 Direct download the [.zip](https://github.com/decacent/PyNano/releases) file or using the git clone.
 Git for windows is needed.

    ```sh
    git clone https://github.com/decacent/PyNano.git